Meet Our Founder

 Sitting in the back of the police truck, tears streaming down my face, I heard the sound of children.
 “Teacher, teacher!
 Let our teacher go!” they yelled.
 I felt the truck slow as one of the children planted himself in front of the vehicle.
 “Let our teacher go!” he demanded.
 It was ten-year-old James- one of my best students!
 The truck swerved around him, and the schoolchildren became small in the distance.

 After the truck entered the prison gates, the police officer turned to me.
 “Are you the teacher?
 Stand over there.”
 I stepped aside.
 As I waited nervously, a prison guard whispered to me, “No one is looking.
 Go.
 Now!”
 In the chaos all around me, I inched backward until I was outside the prison gates.
 Removing my shoes, I fled barefoot.

 When I finally made it back to the camp, astonished women and children crowded around me.
 I told them about my escape – how I stood up for Rebecca and how the children made a stand for me.

 “I told them that we could stand together.”

 We have taught grown women to write their names and add up their own grocery bills.
-We have partnered with international aid organizations to distribute seeds, tools and emergency relief to thousands of households.
-We have worked to reunify families and teach skills to children living in the streets.
+We have partnered with international aid organizations to distribute seeds, tools, and emergency relief to thousands of households.
+We have worked to reunify families and teach skills to children living on the streets.
 The list continues to grow but our vision remains the same.
 Together, we find strength and solutions that change our world!